hoelzl/Kubernetes-Tests/timeserver-v1/README.md

 ## Logging

-To log access to the TimeServer run the following command:
+To log access to the time server run the following command:

 ```bash
 kubectl logs -f deploy/timeserver